Table of Contents

 - Withholding wages or garnishing unemployment wages

 - Intercepting a state or federal tax refund

 - Recovering a portion of workers’ compensation benefits

 - Placing a lien on property

 In some cases, the courts may even charge the parent who is in arrears with a misdemeanor when he or she has the means to pay but does not.

 Contact an Experienced Family Law Attorney in Los Angeles to Learn More

 Paying child support is a legal responsibility and there are serious consequences when it is not paid.
 While there may be many reasons a parent is not paying, including job loss or medical issues, the obligation will still stand unless and until the paying parent petitions for and receives a modification order from the court.
 The order will not apply to previous payments — including those that were not made — and will only apply to the amount determined by the court going forward.

-If you have questions about child support, including pursuing a parent who is in arrears, or how you can request a different amount, contact our Los Angeles family law attorneys at the Land Legal Group today at (310) 552-3500 to schedule a free initial consultation.
+If you have questions about child support, including pursuing a parent who is in arrears, or how you can request a different amount, contact our Los Angeles family law attorneys at the Land Legal Group today at (310) 552-3500 to schedule a initial consultation.